What characterizes the optimum final pressure drop in filtration systems?

 Study for the NAFA Certified Air Filter Specialist Test with flashcards and multiple choice questions.
 Each question includes hints and explanations to prepare you thoroughly for the exam!

 The optimum final pressure drop in filtration systems is characterized by the point where the sum of power cost and filter cost is at a minimum.
-This means that when designing or evaluating a filtration system, one must balance the costs associated with operating the system (which primarily include energy expenses due to the pressure drop required for airflow) against the costs of the filters themselves.
+This point represents the most efficient balance between the operational costs associated with airflow resistance (pressure drop) and the initial costs of purchasing and maintaining the filters.

 Subscribe